proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

 In matplotlib, when ``extend='min'``, ``extend='max'``, or ``extend='neither'`` is passed to `~matplotlib.figure.Figure.colorbar` , the colormap colors reserved for "out-of-bounds" values are truncated.
 The problem is that matplotlib discretizes colormaps by generating a low-resolution lookup table (see `~matplotlib.colors.LinearSegmentedColormap` for details).
-This approach cannot be fine-tuned and creates an extra copy of the colormap.
+This approach cannot be fine-tuned and creates an extra copy of the colormap -- ideally, the task discretizing colormap colors should be left to the *normalizer*.

-..
-   and prevents you from using the resulting colormap for plots with different numbers of levels.

-Ideally, the task discretizing colormap colors should be left to the *normalizer*, not the colormap itself.
 Matplotlib provides `~matplotlib.colors.BoundaryNorm` for this purpose, but it is seldom used and its features are limited.

 .. rubric:: Solution